 If you steal between $1,500 and $20,000, you could end up with jail time for embezzlement.

-The embezzlement punishment you can expect depends on the amount of money you’re accused of embezzling.
-Working on your case with a lawyer can help, since they may be able to help you negotiate on your embezzlement charges and penalties.
+The embezzlement punishment you can expect depends on how much you’re accused of embezzling.
+Working on your case with a lawyer can help since they may be able to help you negotiate your embezzlement charges and penalties.

 How Many Years Do You Get for Embezzlement?

-Embezzlement penalties usually include jail, depending on the exact charge you’re facing.
-The average jail time for embezzlement is dependent upon how much money was involved in the theft.
+Embezzlement penalties usually include jail, depending on your exact charge.
+The average jail time for embezzlement depends on how much money was involved in the theft.

 Do Embezzlement Penalties Include Fines?

 In addition to jail time, your embezzlement punishment might involve fines.
 They vary depending on the severity of your charges, but they can reach up to $10,000.